-- 3.3.1 Alternative Provision (Infill): Fee waiver 99-UN16 (Aged under 16 Not Links).
-Charges are based on the ESFA Study Programme Funding Bands for 16 and 17 year olds.
+- 3.3.1 Alternative Provision (Infill): Charges are based on the DfE Study Programme Funding Bands for 16 and 17 year olds.
 The Home Institution will be charged the equivalent income that the College would normally gain for the number of hours studied.
-Anything below 299 hours (Band 1) will be charged at the full time full cost rate of £10.00 per hour. - 3.3.2 Home Educated: Fee Waiver 99-UN16 (Aged under 16 Not Links) students can be entered on the ILR to obtain funding, in the same way as part time 16-19 students.
+Anything below 299 hours (Band 1) will be charged at the full time full cost rate of £10.00 per hour. - 3.3.2 Home Educated: Students can be entered on the ILR to obtain funding, in the same way as part time 16-19 students.
 Their programme must be less than 580 hours.
-They may be charged materials fees. - 3.3.3 Qualifications: Fee waiver 99-UN16 (Aged under 16 School Links).
-This provision is for discreet cohorts of pre-16 students.
-These will be charged at £10 per hour per student for 2024/25 with a minimum of 10 students in the group plus any materials, PPE or uniform and Awarding Organisation registration fees.
-This must be agreed in a service level agreement with the Home Institution. - 3.3.4 Taster Programmes: Fee Waiver 99 UN-16 (Aged under 16 Not Links).
-Activity usually related to marketing.
-These will be charged at £10 per hour per student for a group of 10 minimum, plus any materials and uniform costs. - 3.4 Refunds should be dealt with in accordance with Section 9. - 3.5 Any queries or requests for authorisation for allowing an under 16 student to enrol should be directed to the Distance Learning Manager for Reengagement.
+They may be charged materials fees. - 3.3.3 Qualifications: This provision is for discreet cohorts of pre-16 students.
+These will be charged at £10 per hour per student for 2025/26 with a minimum of 10 students in the group plus any materials, PPE or uniform and Awarding Organisation registration fees.
+This must be agreed in a service level agreement with the Home Institution. - 3.3.4 Taster Programmes: Activity usually related to marketing.
+These will be charged at £10 per hour per student for a group of 10 minimum, plus any materials and uniform costs. - 3.4 Refunds should be dealt with in accordance with Section 9. - 3.5 Any queries or requests for authorisation for allowing an under 16 student to enrol should be directed to the Distance Learning Manager for Re-engagement.